insafhamdi/Plant-disease-detection/README.md

 # Plant Leaf Disease Detection

-This project leverages a 7-layer deep convolutional neural network (CNN) to identify various plant leaf diseases from images.
+This project leverages a 7-layer (2 Convolutional Layers, 2 Pooling Layers, 3 Fully Connected Layers) deep convolutional neural network (CNN) to identify various plant leaf diseases from images.
 This is a significant contribution to agricultural research and practical applications in crop management.

 ## Project Contents